jacen92/forge/ansible/roles/infra_ci/README.md

 The alias can be defined in your slave profile with a condition to set it if SSH_KEY_PATH is present.
 To add a secret in credential add something in vars/main.yml to JENKINS_CREDENTIALS.

+You can add some extra stuff inside identities like:

+* JENKINS_EXTRA_PLUGINS: a list of plugins to install
+* JENKINS_EXTRA_GLOBAL_ENV: a list of key/value representing the extra global environment variable
+* JENKINS_EXTRA_CREDENTIALS: a list of key/value representing the extra credentials to set (username/password, username/private_key)